Joey-Gr/Markdown/ReactNative-MacOSSetup.md

 Due to this, I will divide this explanation into 2 parts:

-1. **Windows Operator**
+1. **Windows Operator** (Coming soon!)
 2. **MacOS Operator**

 In this tutorial, I shall introduce you to the following major steps you will need to take in order to set up your react-native environment.
-Starting with **MacOS** targetting the **IOS** platform
+Starting with **MacOS** targeting the **IOS** platform

 ---